5 Exciting Careers after a Degree in Film Making

 The Media and Entertainment (M & E) industry in India is currently valued at $20 billion and is estimated to grow up to $30 billion by 2019.
 Known as the world’s most prolific film ‘factory’, India churns out 1000+ films annually, while Hollywood’s average is significantly lower at 500.

-With such a large film and television industry, and a growing number of cinemas and cinemagoers, film making is both an exciting and lucrative field.
+With such a large film and television industry, and a growing number of cinemas and cinemagoers, careers in the film industry are both exciting and lucrative.

 seamedu seamedu

-Here are five stellar careers you can pursue with a degree in film making:
+Here are five stellar careers in the film industry you can pursue with a degree in filmmaking:

 1. Cinematographer

-Much of payment in the film depends on the type of project, its duration and one’s level of experience.
+Much of the payment in the film industry depends on the type of project, its duration, and one’s level of experience.
+For those exploring careers in the film industry and wondering what jobs you can get with a film degree, it’s essential to understand the pay scales.
 In India, an assistant cinematographer who has just joined the industry is paid Rs.
 84,000 – Rs.
 96,000 per year.
 But as experience increases and reputation spreads, his/her salary can be between Rs.
 480,000 and Rs.
 600,000 a year.
 In general, for cinematographers, the motion picture industry tends to pay more than the television industry.
 A successful, award-winning cinematographer can earn up to 2-3 crores per feature film project!

 2. First Assistant Director (1st AD)